 HubSpot develops marketing, sales, customer service, and CRM software for businesses of all sizes.
 Its marketing product includes software and tools for website development, content management, video hosting, lead generation, landing pages, email marketing, social media, SEO, advertising, and on-site engagement.
 Its sales product includes tools for automation, predictive lead scoring, prospect tracking, meeting scheduling, pipeline and document management.
 The customer service product includes ticketing, knowledge base, feedback, conversational bots, live chat, canned snippets, and service level agreement applications.
 Lastly, HubSpot’s free CRM software enables you to organize, track, and nurture your relationships with leads and customers.
 All products feature robust analytics and reporting.

-HubSpot promotes inbound marketing strategies, which are methods to attract leads and customers through company-created content, for example, blogging.
+HubSpot promotes inbound marketing strategies, which are methods to attract leads and customers through company-created content, for example, blogs.
 It publishes an annual report, State of Inbound, that covers inbound marketing, sales strategy, and operations.
 The report is one of many insightful resources that HubSpot offers for free.
 It also has free guides, ebooks, blogs, webinars, and case studies.
 The HubSpot Academy features online courses, lessons, and certifications on various topics such as inbound marketing and sales, online marketing, SEO, graphic design, business writing, and sales management training.
 Free tools and generators include a website grader, marketing plan, invoice, and buyer persona templates.

 - Founded by Brian Halligan and Dharmesh Shah in 2006